WICG/display-locking/explainer-beforematch.md

 With the evolution of the web, there are always new and interesting ways that developers choose to organize the information on their pages.
-Some of these approaches (e.g. the common case of text scrolling), yield themselves naturally to user-agent features like find-in-page.
+Some of these approaches (e.g. the common case of text scrolling), lend themselves naturally to user-agent features like find-in-page.
 This is not an accident, since find-in-page was designed with common use-cases in mind.